jlevy/kash/src/kash/docs/markdown/topics/b3_modern_shell_tool_recommendations.md

 Many of us (myself included) have long believed in sticking with tried-and-true bash and the classic command-line tools.
-While it's still wise to know these tools, we've in recent years seen many new tools emerge that are more powerful, modern, and cross-platform.
+While it’s still wise to know these tools, we’ve in recent years seen many new tools emerge that are more powerful, modern, and cross-platform.

 When using kash it makes sense to use these.